 Though the currents here can be quite strong and visibility poor so I personally would save snorkeling for another beach.

 Around Muri Beach, you have an assortment of Motus (islands) that you can kayak to.
 There are plenty of places to hire these from on Muri Beach.

 Koromiri is the best one Motus to check out.
-From Muri Beach, it is a quick paddle and then bam, you’re in paradise.
+From Muri Beach, it is a quick paddle, and then bam, you’re in paradise.
 Just make sure you swim on the part facing towards Muri Beach.
-The back area of the island is rocky, wavey, and has a population of stonefish there.
+The back area of the island is rocky, and wavey, and has a population of stonefish.

 19. Wigmore’s Waterfall

 For a different way to cool off definitely, head to Wigmore’s Waterfall.
 This is for sure at the top of my personal list of the best things to do in Rarotonga.

 You will see the entrance shortly after driving past the Sheraton when traveling anti-clockwise around the island.
 Sometimes you will need to pay a fee to go up, and sometimes not.
 Nevertheless, some of the money goes towards the SPCA to support them in looking after the animals.